 This is one of the most economical ways to grow your garden for free.
 Just let plants do what comes naturally!
 For example, many edible varieties of veggies, herbs and perennials will go to flower, attracting pollinators and forming seed heads where the flowers used to be.

 This is one of the easiest ways to allow edible seedlings to sprout and raise themselves.
 Instead of adding your household food waste to your compost or worm farm, rotate digging them into a little pocket in your garden bed.
 I sprinkle with a little bokashi (fermented grain) so the microbes are already present to start breaking this food down quickly.

 “Just so long as the soil is moist, seeds from fruit, herbs or veggies will germinate at the right time and you’ll have freebies for your garden.”

-The food scraps provide food for the worms and the castings they leave behind create the perfect humus environment for seeds to germinate.
+The kitchen scraps provide food for the worms.
+The castings (manure) they leave behind create the perfect humus environment for seeds to germinate.
 I’ve had passionfruit, mangoes, avocado, herbs and heaps of veggies all volunteer to grow and it hasn’t cost me time or money!